Proper Boxing Stance & Boxing Footwork

 Mr. Roach also talks about how to line up against your opponent.
 “On line” as he calls it, is when your lead foot is lined up such that it points directly in between your opponent’s feet.

 That’s it for this edition of Boxing 101.
 Send us your comments, especially if you have suggested Boxing 101 topics.
-Obviously, stay tuned for future episodes and no matter what else – keep your and hands up and chin down!
+Obviously, stay tuned for future episodes and no matter what else – keep your hands up and chin down!